themashcodee/themashcodee/README.md

 > ## About me

-I am a young developer currently working at [Wrenly](https://www.wrenly.ai/) to help companies build a psychologically safe feedback environment.
+I am a young developer currently working at [Wrenly AI](https://www.wrenly.ai/) to help companies build a psychologically safe feedback environment.
 Directly in Slack.
 <br/>

 > ## Tools and Technologies that I am fond of